South King County Multi-Service Center financial assistance programs.

 This South King County Multi-Service Center program furnishes free motel vouchers for those displaced by severe weather.
 There may also be bus tokens; one time rent assistance; and help with paying bills for natural gas, electricity, water and sewer service.
 In some cases, there may be grants for paying a security deposit on a new, low income apartment in king County.

 To receive any type emergency financial assistance, applicants to MSC must be able to verify the specific crisis that has prevented them from meeting your housing needs on your own.
-Importantly, clients need to be able to show that within the next month they will be able to pay the rent on their own or eliminate the need altogether.
+Importantly, in order to get a motel voucher, clients need to be able to show that within the next month they will be able to pay the rent on their own or eliminate the need altogether.

 A Family Shelter provides short-term housing, overnight stay and supportive case management services.
 The resource has the goal of setting and reaching obtaining stable housing for very low income and working poor in cities such as Newcastle, Kent and Seattle.